carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - It is OBJECT BASED storage (suitable for files).
 It does not allow to install Operation System (different with EBS for example)
 - S3 Object is made up of
   - Key → Name of the object, full path of the object in bucket e.g. /movies/comedy/abc.avi
+    - S3 console show virtual folders based on key.
   - Value → data bytes of object (photos, videos, documents, etc.)
   - Version ID - version object (if versioning is enabled)
   - Metadata
   - Sub-resources (Access Control Lists & Torrent)
-- S3 Bucket holds objects.
-S3 console show virtual folders based on key.
 - There is unlimited storage, but individual files uploaded can be from **0 bytes to 5TB**.
-You should use multi-part upload for Object size > 100MB
+  - Best practice:  use multi-part upload for Object size > 100MB
+  - When you upload a file to S3, you receive a HTTP `200` code if the file upload is successful.
 - S3 is a UNIVERSAL NAMESPACE, so bucket names need to be globally unique.
-The reason why is because it creates a web address (DNS name) with the buckets name in it
+The reason why is because it creates a web address (DNS name) with the buckets name in it.
-  - When you view Buckets you view them globally but you can have buckets in individual regions
+  - When you view Buckets you view them globally but you have buckets in individual regions.

 ```sh
 https://<bucket-name>.s3.<aws-region>.amazonaws.com